-If it reaches your phone in some way, it will not be able to log in without a password.
-This method of authentication is certainly better and more secure than the traditional one.
+If it reaches your phone somehow, it will not be able to log in without a password.
+This authentication method is undoubtedly better and more secure than the traditional one.

-You should use a different and complex password on each website but the problem is we can’t remember all the passwords.
+You should use a different and complex password on each website, but we can’t remember all the passwords.
 So you can use password managers like Keeper Password Manager & Digital Vault.

 A password manager would help you to avoid repeating passwords on different platforms.
-However, the most common question encountered when it comes to such software is “How to trust them, their storage method, and master passwords?”.
+However, the most common question regarding such software is “How to trust them, their storage method, and master passwords?”.

 The answer to this question separates good from average (or bad) solutions.
 Keeper Password manager, as one of the most popular password managers, convinced users of the “power” of KeeperChat, an encrypted messaging platform, Admin Console, and many more features that provide you with better security.

 This tool also explained the process of “masking” the password as well as the way it stores data within the service itself.
 The user interface is very easy to use.
 Password managers are the right solution to security problems.